jakob-fritz/github2lab_action/README.md

 - Allow Force-Push on remote protected branches in remote repository.
   - This can be found in Gitlab in
     `Settings -> Repository -> Protected branches`
-- Create Project Access Token in GitLab, so that the GitHub-CI can push to GitLab
+- Create an Access Token in GitLab, so that the GitHub-CI can push to GitLab.
+  The Access Token can be a Project Access Token or a Personal Access Token.
+  If Jacamar is used, a Personal Access Token is needed.
+  Otherwise, a Project Access Token is recommended.

+  Creation of a Personal Access Token:
+  - This can be found in Gitlab after clicking on the own user-avatar:
+    `Preferences -> Access Tokens -> Add new token`
+  - Give the token a suited name.
+  - This token needs the necessary permissions:
+    - api (Read & Write)
+    - read_repository
+    - write_repository
+  - Click `Create personal access token`
+  - Copy the generated token to the clipboard

+  Creation of a Project Access Token:
   - This can be found in Gitlab in
     `Settings -> Access Tokens -> Project Access Tokens`
   - Give the token a suited name.
 This name is publicly readable.